 and escalation — by the end, she’s blowing the candles all the way off the table.

 Stanley takes the same approach further over the top in another memorable sequence of Val waiting for her date, Billy, to come over.
 Unfortunately, another, stalker-y boy, Sticky Stu (sticks like glue) is waiting on the stoop.
-So this sets up the cycle: call Billy, chase Stu around the block with the mop, call for Billy again, the word balloon getting bigger and louder each time.
+So this sets up the cycle: call Billy, chase Stu around the block with the broom, and call for Billy again, the word balloon getting bigger and louder each time.

 Tweenage emotions are a natural match for Stanley’s slapstick sensibility, giving him license for outsized theatrical gestures.

 The issues with finishes by Tallarico and Stanley himself each have their strengths.
 Stanley’s loose, sketchy artwork preserves the raw energy of his “roughs,” but Tallarico’s clean lines are full of retro elegance.
-And they can liven up the comedy too: just his design for Sticky Stu good for a laugh without him needing to say or do anything funny:
+And they can liven up the comedy too: just his design for Sticky Stu is good for a laugh without him needing to say or do anything funny:

 The series’ back pages also featured the adventures of Judy Junior.
 It’s unclear who she is – Judy’s childhood past?
 The child she might have and name after herself in the future?
 Her and her recurring victim Jimmi Fuzzi inexplicably always referring to each other by their full names doesn’t clear things up any either.
 But this series, and “Petey” in Dunc and Loo give Stanley a break from his adult and adolescent characters to exercise one of his greatest strengths.
 Even though he didn’t have children until later in life, he had a genius for writing them, and they were the best outlets for the relentlessly skewed logic he loved writing so much.
 There’s that deadpan absurdity I mentioned before, as these child characters say the most outlandish things (either because there’s something to gain or they really believe them) with total conviction and unassailable logic.